 The intelligence and complexity of nature is exemplified by cannabis in something called the entourage effect.
-The entourage effect is a synergy that exists between cannabis compounds in the body when they are all taken together.
+The entourage effect is a synergy that exists between hemp compounds in the body when they are all taken together.

 THC alone was ineffective at relieving cancer patients pain, whereas an extract of THC + CBD provided clinically significant relief (4).

 CBN had little effect in humans when given alone, but when combined with THC produced greater sedation than THC alone (5).

 What these studies are highlighting is that the whole is greater than the sum of its parts.

 There’s not much research when it comes to CBD’s cousins, the terpenes.
 But the research so far suggests that Myrcene may compound the effects of THC to induce relaxation.
 Another terpene called α-Pinene may help counteract some of the short term memory deficits from THC (2).